konung-yaropolk/stackreg/README.md

 scikit-image
 pystackreg

-Notice: if the script killed when running by shell, you should extend your RAM or make a swap
+Notice: if the script process was killed by shell, you should extend your RAM or make a swap